diegargon/trackerm/README.md

 You can see screenshots of the current appearance (not latest probably) in /screenshots although it going to change since this proyect is in a very very early stage.

+## CURRENT STATE

+Now we use a sql database (sqllite) instead of plain text, i can't guarantee backwards compatibility between versions yet, but will not be something frequent.
+Anyway, all work for setting from 0 is near automatic, just only click on rebuild the library and identify items.

+About security, i begin adding checks but ins't not secure yet for expose to internet (and not security passwords for enter), you must still use other method (.htaccess)

+About code, after the change from plain/text among other things i have a lot of messy code that need rewrite and rewrite querys to database but for this type of application this is not a priority.

+I 'fast coding' this app in about 10 days, now for a while i would have less time to update, and going to slow down this focusing for in fix the messy code, bugs and security things than add new options.

 ## WARNING

 There are no security mechanisms in any line of code yet, use on your own risk.
 The code is totally insecure.